Phoma candelariellae: Description

 The conidiomata of Phoma candelariellae are in the form of pycnidia—spherical to pear-shaped reproductive structures, that begin more or less immersed in the host tissue, but later burst partially through the surface.
 These black spots are covered by a clear gelatinous sheath; their dimensions are typically in the range 98.5−117 by 74−103 μm.
 A 12 μm-diameter ostiole provides an opening for the release of abundant conidia, which themselves are more or less spherical with a smooth wall and a gelatinous sheath, contain a single internal oil droplet, and measure about 5 μm across.

 Habitat and distribution

 The only known host of Phoma candelariellae is Candelariella aurella.
-Infection by the fungus is pathogenic, causing discolouration (blackening) of the host tissue, and diminishing and ultimately destroing the hymenium of the infected apothecia.
+Infection by the fungus is pathogenic, causing discolouration (blackening) of the host tissue, and diminishing and ultimately destroying the hymenium of the infected apothecia.

 At the time of its original publication, Phoma candelariellae had been documented from only two localities in the Central Anatolia Region of Turkey.
 The authors suggested that the fungus likely has a wider distribution, as the host is widely distributed in the Northern Hemisphere.
 This was confirmed when it was reported from the Zhytomyr, Kherson, and Mykolaiv regions of Ukraine.